 - Save Performance Collection (SAVPFRCOL)

 All of these commands have a very similar interface and all of these commands can be used to manage any of the types of i performance data.
-You have to know the name of the performance collection you want to work with and the library in which it resides; you also have to specify the type of performance data you want to manage.
+You have to know the name of the performance collection you want to work with and the library in which it resides, but the commands have a *SELECT option to select the collection from a list.
+You also have to specify the type of performance data you want to manage.
 You can select from the following (the default is *CSFILE):

 Collection Services file-based collections